Miel-cyb/MaternalCare/README.md

-A React + TypeScript web app that helps expectant mothers track pregnancy progress week by week with information fetched from credible sources.
+A React + TypeScript web app that helps expectant mothers track pregnancy progress week by week with information fetched from credible sources l.
 The app provides interactive cards, week-specific details, and useful tips to support mothers during their journey.

 ✨ Features